yvt/try_match-rs/README.md

 // `()` if there are no bound variables assert_eq!(try_match!(Var1(_) = Var1(42)), Ok(()));

-// The bound variable if there is exactly one bound variables assert_eq!(try_match!(Var1(x) = Var1(42)), Ok(42));
+// The bound variable if there is exactly one bound variable assert_eq!(try_match!(Var1(x) = Var1(42)), Ok(42));

 // An anonymous struct if there are multiple bound variables